openstack/openstack-manuals/doc/ops-guide/source/arch_example_nova_network.rst

-The reference architecture consists of multiple compute nodes, a cloud controller, an external NFS storage server for instance storage, and an OpenStack Block Storage server for volume storage.legacy networking (nova) detailed description A network time service (:term:`Network Time Protocol <NTP>`, or NTP) synchronizes time on all the nodes.
+The reference architecture consists of multiple compute nodes, a cloud controller, an external NFS storage server for instance storage, and an OpenStack Block Storage server for volume storage.
+A network time service (:term:`Network Time Protocol <NTP>`, or NTP) synchronizes time on all the nodes.
 FlatDHCPManager in multi-host mode is used for the networking.
 A logical diagram for this example architecture shows which services are running on each node: